What is Sorority Recruitment?

 Sorority recruitment is a formal, mutual selection process for Potential New Members (PNMs) to meet collegiate Greek women.

 How can I participate in Recruitment?

-To participate in recruitment, you must complete the following tasks.
+To participate in recruitment, complete the following tasks.

-- Register with DAPA (there is no fee associated with this registration) and your university Greek Life Office (usually after May or June).
+- Register with DAPA now (there is no fee associated with this registration).
+Then, register with your university Greek Life Office (usually after May or June).
 From here, you will receive information from your university regarding dates, what to wear, what sororities there are on campus and any other information you will need to know.

 If I register with Dallas Alumnae Panhellenic, do I still need to register with my university’s Panhellenic?

 Yes!!
 To participate in Recruitment you MUST register with your university’s Greek Life office.
-There will be a fee to register and must be done by the day before Recruitment begins.
-You should be able to register after May or June.
+There will be a fee to register and you must submit your registration to the University by their specified deadline.
+Typically, Universities open registration after May or June.